jermspeaks/jermspeaks.github.io/_posts/letters/2017-10-23-strangers-4-Mary-Alpoliani.md

 Mary thinks about connecting like an entrepreneur.
 Entrepreneurs work on connecting.
 They figure out how to utilize people.
 At the end of chatting, I mentioned I'm open to new opportunities, and Mary started to probe on what I might be interested in.
 Mary came up with a few names I could collaborate with.
 That's what she does well, connect people with head hunters, elect them to be advisory board candidates, pair the with a founder.
 Mary's theory is when the student is ready, they have to find the right teacher.
 Mary works like a matchmaker and marries them together.

+I'll admit, I'm not the best at keeping notes or tabs on people.
+I try for a little while until I'm discouraged from making any headway with others.
+I think a little more pessimistically in trying to get people to do things.
+But if I reframed my position and thought how Mary would approach it, I'd think I would try to get people together who don't know they need to reach out to each other.
+If nothing comes out of it, that's that.
+But for the few times it does, innovation can happen.

+### The World is Ripe with Opportunity

+Mary sees opportunity.
+She can't help it.
+Her family is a group of entrepreneurs.
+When I asked Mary who I should speak to next, she recommended her brother, Ed Dominion.
+It was amusing she referred to her brother as D6, the first letter of their last name followed by their birth order.
+He runs his own company in Portland, Oregon.
+Mary runs some businesses on the side, like a high performance camera company, starting another venture called Animal Bacon.

+When it comes down to it, Mary's journey reminds me of "The Alchemist".
+Mary's journey is wandering, yet focused on goals.
+And at the end of goals, that's not the end of the journey, but the beginning.
+We talked hypotheticals.
+Hypothetically, if Mary wanted to go to the White House, she's pretty sure she could go with little to no credentials.
+That's because she thinks that in her mind.

+And she doesn't believe in coincidences.
+Life is nothing buy coincidences.
+And that's led to successes.

+Traveling is a great way to make connections.
+You'll listen better with fewer distractions.

+Dress appropriately.
+Don't wear sweatpants.
+Dress up.
+Why?
+Because people judge you by your appearance.
+If you dress in business attire, you will attract business people.

+## The Game

+With all of this traveling Mary does, she spends a lot of time eating on her own.
+She doesn't eat alone though.
+She told me about this game she plays when she's at a restaurant with a bar.
+She scouts the bar area to see if there are any patrons eating alone.
+If there is, she'll sit near them.
+Once the waiter has given he a menu, she looks over to her neighbor's plate and ask him or her, "Oh, that looks good.
+What are you eating?".
+Mary's never had a time where the patron has not answered her.

+Now the real game has started.
+After striking this conversation, Mary's intent is to see if she can get her patron to offer her a sample from their plate.
+To Mary's recollection, every patron has given her food.

+I asked if she got to get her daughter to do that.
+Her daughter spoke up and said she's done it once.

+## Managing Connections

+listening

+## Takeaway message

+Take the opportunity to reach out to people.
+And Mary has a saying to go along with this.
+"Stop looking at your glass, get off your ass".
+Her daughter was listening to the conversation, and told me she couldn't say that last word.

+Mary says in the younger community, boys are always on their glass.
+Yet, it's important to move your ass, whether it be exercise, smiling and making eye contact with other people, or working on body language.
+That's how she sees life.

+## Author Notes

+I lost half of our conversation.
+Mary was driving through poor cell service areas, so the call dropped a number of times.
+For the last portion of the interview, I couldn't record it so I transcribed notes.
+As my luck would have it, my notes were stolen along with my backpack.
+I've chosen to omit this conversation because my memory is impartial and to be frank, I can't remember what we talked about.

 ## My Notes

 <!-- Do not use these -->